simranmerchant/testHook/README.md

 If inactive, ETH is diverted to restaking.
 3️⃣ The user's position and rewards are updated.
 4️⃣ Restaked ETH generates yield over time, which is later distributed.
-Provide flow diagrams or example transactions for clarity.

 ## 🛠️ 5.
 Example Workflow